FugLong/hospitalStreamingDemo/README.md

 # hospitalStreamingDemo
-A project designed to process, analyze, and visualize multiple realistic, emulated data sources from an imaginary hospital.

-(Currently just has fake data sources)
+A project designed to generate multiple emulated data sources from an imaginary hospital.
+Currently includes a tradtitional EHR db running in postgresql that is updated over time through faked traditional data entry updates and new age FHIR API calls.
+All faked API calls are logged in a separate postgres db.
+In addition, there are multiple faked streams of data coming from a kafka container that represent multiple types of data and devices.
+There are real time streams of data from modern hospital monitoring devices as well as medium speed events like new age patient tracking and status mobile apps.

 ## Requirements
 Docker